 What does aducanumab do?

-In research, aducanumab has been shown to gradually remove abnormal build-up of the protein, amyloid, in the brains of those with Alzheimer’s disease.
-In people in the earliest stages of Alzheimer’s disease, removal of amyloid can help to slow disease progression.
-Aducanumab does not completely stop or reverse Alzheimer’s disease.
+In research, aducanumab has been shown to gradually remove abnormal buildup of amyloid protein in the brains of those with Alzheimer’s disease.
+Aducanumab does not stop or reverse Alzheimer’s disease.

 Who is aducanumab for?

 Aducanumab is for people with mild Alzheimer’s disease and will require a prescription.
 As with any medical treatment, appropriateness depends on a variety of factors.

 Aducanumab is not for use in any dementia other than Alzheimer’s.
 It did not help people who have progressed beyond mild stages of Alzheimer disease.

 How does aducanumab work?

 Aducanumab is an antibody.
 In our bodies, antibodies “mark” or “label” molecules that need to be removed by the immune system.
 Normally, these are bacteria, viruses, and toxins.
 Aducanumab was manufactured to mark amyloid protein, enabling the immune system to gradually remove the protein from the brain.

 Like any medication, aducanumab also has side effects.
 The side effect seen most commonly during the studies was amyloid-related imaging abnormalities (ARIA).
 This is leakiness of blood vessels and swelling in the brain that is thought to be caused by removing amyloid protein.
 Periodic brain MRI scans are required during treatment with aducanumab to monitor any changes.